chenson2018/website-hakyll/posts/2024-08-12-univalence.md

             \sum_{y : P(\operatorname{base})} \operatorname{transport}(\operatorname{loop}, y) \to \prod_{x : S^1} P(x) \right )
 $$

-which intuitively states that if we can transport some  from the base of the circle to its loops, then the predicate is satisfied for all loops.
+which intuitively states that if we can transport a function from the base of the circle to its loops, then the function is satisfied for all of $S^1$.
 Recursion is then just a special case which allows us to transform an equality on some type into a function from the circle into that type